 \subsection{FENCE as a Jailbreak Benchmark}

-We begin by evaluating how effectively FENCE exposes multimodal vulnerabilities using five datasets, including the existing benchmarks listed in \Cref{tab. benchmarks}.
-Our evaluation covers two proprietary models (GPT-4o and GPT-4o-mini) and thirteen open-source VLMs of varying scales, including Korean-based models, as detailed in \Cref{tab.
+We evaluate how effectively FENCE exposes multimodal vulnerabilities across five benchmarks listed in \Cref{tab. benchmarks}.
+Our evaluation covers two proprietary models (GPT-4o and GPT-4o-mini) and thirteen open-source VLMs of varying scales, all supporting multilingual inference including Korean and English.
+Full results are reported in \Cref{tab.
 FENCE evaluation}.
+A per-attack-type and per-language breakdown is provided in \Cref{tab. attack_language_analysis} (Appendix~\ref{sec: appendix_analysis}).

-Each dataset exhibits higher Attack Success Rates (ASR) for specific models; however, FENCE consistently achieves higher overall ASR.
-Notably, even for GPT-4o and GPT-4o-mini—models with strong safety alignment—FENCE records ASRs of 3.2\% and 9.2\%, respectively, compared to nearly 0.0\% on other benchmarks.
-Furthermore, despite PaliGemma2~\cite{steiner2024paligemma} being equipped with a robust safety policy, FENCE successfully triggers harmful responses.
-These results demonstrate that FENCE more effectively reveals domain-specific multimodal vulnerabilities, particularly within finance-related contexts.
-Importantly, a higher ASR does not imply weaker safety performance; rather, it reflects a stronger diagnostic challenge—showing that FENCE can uncover hidden weaknesses overlooked by general-purpose benchmarks, thereby providing a more rigorous basis for safety evaluation in high-stakes financial applications.
+While individual benchmarks may yield higher ASRs for specific models, FENCE consistently produces the highest overall ASR across models.
+Notably, even for GPT-4o and GPT-4o-mini—models recognized for strong safety alignment—FENCE records ASRs of 4.6\% and 12.2\%, respectively, compared to nearly 0.0\% on other benchmarks.
+Furthermore, despite PaliGemma2~\cite{steiner2024paligemma} being equipped with a robust safety policy, FENCE successfully elicits harmful responses.
+These findings suggest that FENCE more effectively reveals domain-specific multimodal vulnerabilities, particularly within finance-related contexts.
+Importantly, a higher ASR should not be interpreted as weaker model safety; rather, FENCE targets finance-specific attack surfaces that general-purpose safety training does not cover, exposing latent vulnerabilities that remain undetected by existing benchmarks.